DS-MLR: Exploiting Double Separability for Scaling up Distributed Multinomial Logistic Regression: Experiments

 In our empirical study, we will focus on DS-MLR Async.
 We use a wide scale of real-world datasets of varying characteristics which is described in Table \ref{table:datasets}.
 Our experimental setup follows the same categorization we outline in Table \ref{table:data_model_parallel_compact}.

 {\bf Hardware:} All single-machine experiments were run on a cluster with the configuration of two 8-core Intel Xeon-E5 processors and 32 GB memory per node.
 For multi-machine multi-core, we used Intel vLab Knights Landing (KNL) cluster with node configuration of Intel Xeon Phi 7250 CPU (64 cores, 200GB memory), connected through Intel Omni-Path (OPA) Fabric.
+The asynchronous, non-blocking property of DS-MLR makes it ideal to be run on KNL, which is a many-core (68 core, 272 threads) architecture with massive FPLOPs, memory bandwidth, and large memory space (MCDRAM + DDR).

 {\bf Implementation Details:} We implemented our DS-MLR method in C++ using MPI for communication across nodes and Intel TBB for concurrent queues and multi-threading.
 To make the comparison fair, we re-implemented the LC \cite{GopYan13} method in C++ and MPI using ALGLIB for the inner optimization.
 Finally, for the L-BFGS baseline, we used the TAO solver (from PETSc).